jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 ## Armor and Shields

-If you're like me the number of options available on the armor and shields list in the Player's Handbook might strike you as seemimgly a bit boring and lacking in variety.
+The number of options available on the armor and shields list in the Player's Handbook might strike you as a bit boring and lacking in variety.
 Here I try to remedy that by offering some new types of armor and shields as well as some new special properties to make things a little more interesting.

+### New Armor and Shield Properties

+Just as some weapons pose additional threats, the right kind of armor can neutralize those threats.
+Likewise a shield is not only useful in deflecting blows in close combat, but a hefty shield when used properly can offer a much needed source of cover from explosions, magical blasts, and bursts of dragon's breath.

+**Durable.** This armor provides additional protection and cushioning against heavy hitting impacts from **brutal** weapons, effectively allowing the wearer to ignore that property.
+All damage from **brutal** weapons is rolled normally.
+Scale mail, banded plate mail, and full plate are all **durable**.

+**Tough.** This armor is reinforced around the vital areas making it harder to land deadly blows and allowing the wearer to ignore the **high crit** property of any weapons.
+Roll damage normally for a critical hit from any **high crit** weapons.
+Half plate, splint plate mail, and full plate are all considered **tough**.

+**Covering.** Shields with the **covering** property can be treated as cover while prone and crouching behind it.
+Medium shields provide half-cover to one creature and large shields provide three-quarter cover to one creature or half-cover to two adjacent creatures.
+Small shields do not provide any cover.
+Take only the AC bonus from the shield or cover condition depending on how it's being used, but not both.

+**Unwieldy** Large shields are cumbersome and difficult to carry in one hand by all but the exceptionally strong.
+All melee attacks are made at Disadvantage while carrying a large shield unless the wielder meets the minimum STR requirement in parentheses.
+However a large shield can be set on the ground as an action and used as cover until picked up again with another action.